Da-vi-de/Da-vi-de/README.md

 I like to:
 - Absorb knowledge 🧠
 - Gain experience by practicing :muscle:
-- Collaborate and learning from other people! 🤝
+- Willing to collaborate and learning from other people! 🤝

 ### :hammer_and_wrench: Languages and Tools :